Essentially steps:

 ## ItemBase: The ItemBase class defines what an “item” in your inputs or your targets looks like.

-## ItemList: An ItemList defines a collections of `items` (e.g., ItemBase objects) including how they are individually fetched and displayed.Define how you want to split your inputs into training and validation datasets using one of the built-in mechanisms for doing so.
+## ItemList: An ItemList defines a collections of `items` (e.g., ItemBase objects) including how they are individually fetched and displayed.1

 2